Building a fantasy golf team doesn’t sound that hard, does it? Pick a tournament, pick players and pick groups. It’s as easy as that.

 The players you’re considering for your fantasy team should be known for performing well and have a record of success on the current course.

 Similarly, when your advisor is helping you build your portfolio, they’ll take the past performance of particular investment types into account.
-Do these investments have a track record of success given your current investment goals?
-Your advisor will do their best to set you up for success by taking a look at the historical data of the funds to see if they’re well established and have performed well in similar markets1.
+They’ll do their best to help build your portfolio by looking at the historical data of the funds to see if they’re well established and have performed well in similar markets1.

 Having player diversity on your fantasy team is just as important as having diversity in your portfolio.
-Diversifying your investments can reduce risk and help protect your portfolio throughout the downswings of the market.
+Diversification can help reduce risk and help protect your investments throughout market downswings.